Study Permits

 When to Apply?

-The Canadian government announced on January 22, 2024 a cap on new study permits for the next two years and a pause on processing of any new study permits.
+The Canadian government announced on January 22, 2024 a cap on new study permits for the next two years and the requirement for a provincial letter of attestation (PAL) for any new study permit applications.

-Current study permit holders, Master's, Doctoral, or other graduate program applicants and students are exempt from this requirement.
+Current study permit holders, as well as master's and doctoral program applicants are exempt from this requirement.

 You will also need a Letter of Acceptance from Western University before you apply for your study permit from Immigration, Refugees, and Citizenship Canada (IRCC).